Trixie Cruz-Angeles

-Rose Beatrix "Trixie" Laviña Cruz-Angeles (born March 29, 1965) is a Filipino lawyer and vlogger who served as Press Secretary of the Philippines from June 30, 2022 until October 4, 2022.
+Rose Beatrix "Trixie" Cruz-Angeles is a Filipino lawyer and vlogger who served as Press Secretary of the Philippines from June 30, 2022, until October 4, 2022.

 Education

-Cruz-Angeles attended the University of the Philippines (UP) where she obtained a law degree in 1997.
+Cruz-Angeles attended the University of the Philippines Diliman (UP) where she obtained a law degree in 1997.
 As of 2022, she is also pursuing an international relations degree at the University of Minnesota in the United States and a master's degree in archeology in UP.

 Career

 Government

 From July 2017 to 2018, Cruz-Angeles was part of the Presidential Communications Operations Office (PCOO) as a social media strategist during the administration of President Rodrigo Duterte.

 Cruz-Angeles is set to return to the PCOO when she was designated by President-elect Bongbong Marcos to lead the communications body as the Press Secretary once Marcos assume the presidency.

 The appointment was despite her being a former critic of the Marcos family, remarking how no member has been made accountable of a crime after the People Power Revolution of 1986.
 She has also called for the imprisonment of former First Lady Imelda Marcos to be jailed in 2013 and justice for the assassination of Benigno Aquino Jr. She acknowledged that her stance towards the Marcoses has changed.

-Cruz-Angeles has resigned from her post in October 4, citing health reasons, only having served 96 days as press secretary.
+Cruz-Angeles had resigned from her post on October 4, 2022, citing health reasons, only having served 96 days as press secretary.
+She was replaced by Atty.
+Cheloy Garafil as the Officer-in-Charge and eventually as full-fledged Chief of the Presidential Communications Office.